Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Visual Table

-The model training includes two stages: (1) With both the visual encoder and LLM frozen, the connector is trained on 595K web images by instructing the model to generate captions.
-(2) With only the visual encoder frozen, both connector and LLM are fine-tuned on 158K GPT-generated conversations, 41K text QA, as well as 467K VQA instances.
-The VQA annotations are used to optimize the model performance on VQA tasks.
+\textbf {Training and Inference.} Our generator is trained on the collected visual table annotations and partial training data from LLaVA-1.5~\cite{liu2023improved}.
+Specifically, there are three training stages: (1) Visual-language alignment: With visual encoder and LLM frozen, connector is trained on 595K image-text pairs by instructing the model to generate captions.
+(2) Instruction fine-tuning: With visual encoder frozen, connector and LLM are trained on 199K GPT-generated instruction-tuning data.
+(3) Supervised fine-tuning: With visual encoder frozen, connector and LLM are trained on our 61K visual table annotations.
+Once trained, our generator can automatically generate a visual table as the visual representation of any given image.

-\textbf {Visual Table Generator.} Sharing the same architecture as LLaVA-1.5, our visual table generator $g$ is first initialized by a pre-trained LLaVA-1.5 model, and then fine-tuned on visual table annotations.
-Particularly, during pre-training, we exclude the VQA data and re-train the LLaVA-1.5 model to minimize the biases in VQA tasks.
-During fine-tuning, we adopt the same auto-regressive loss as pre-training.
-Once trained, our generator can automatically generate visual tables as the visual representations of the given images.
+Note that, we avoid using any human annotations from visual question answering (VQA) datasets during training, \ie, 467K VQA instances that were used to optimize VQA performance of MLLMs.
+This strategy aims to \textbf{minimize the biases} from VQA tasks, thereby allowing the resulting visual tables to potentially benefit a broader spectrum of visual tasks beyond VQA.

-\textbf {Statistics.} Our generator is used to generate visual tables for all images in MLLMs benchmarks, including training and test images.
-On average, the number of tokens is 421 after the tokenization process.
+\textbf {Statistics.} Our generator is used to produce visual tables for all images in evaluation benchmarks, including training and test images.
+The average number of tokens is 421 after tokenization process.